svanteschubert/DocEng-2019-XProc/docs/README.md

 ## <a name="presenter"></a>About the presenter

 My name is Erik Siegel.
-[Xatapult](http://www.xatapult.com)is my (one-man) company, specialized in content engineering and XML processing.
+[Xatapult](http://www.xatapult.com) is my (one-man) company, specialized in content engineering and XML processing.
 Most of my clients are in the publishing industry or involved in standardization.

 I come from a technical IT background.
 Xatapult is deliberately looking for content and XML related projects on all levels: from the strategic use of standards to developing processing applications.